 Most likely scenario: The mean projection looks pretty good to me.
 He won’t hit anywhere near .300 as his hit rate falls and he adjusts to MLB pitching, but he’s still got his power and plate discipline.
 He won’t use his glove very often, but his bat will make him a valuable asset off the bench in close games and as Hafner’s primary backup.

-Topics: Russ Canzler
+Tags: Russ Canzler